IOCCC image by Matt Zucker

 If “clang” is NOT in ${CC}, the CWARN variable will not be further modified.

 There is no real penalty for compiler warnings.
-Sometimes compiler warnings cannot be helped: especially in the case of obfuscated C. :-) So if you cannot easily get rid of a compiler warning, try not fret too much.
+Sometimes compiler warnings cannot be helped: especially in the case of obfuscated C. :-) So if you cannot easily get rid of a compiler warning, try not to fret too much.

 We LIKE code that has a minimum of warnings, especially under the more strict -Wall -Wextra -pedantic mode: